 Named for his grandfather, a member of Sir John A. MacDonald’s Confederation Cabinet, George Alexander Drew was born in Guelph, Ontario, 7 May 1894.
 His father was a prominent lawyer and president of the South Wellington Conservative Association.
 Both his father and grandfather were active in the local militia.
 His family raised him in daily contact with the law, politics and the military.

-After attending public school and the Guelph Collegiate Institute, it seemed natural that he would attend Upper Canada College and enroll in the militia.
+After attending public school and the Guelph Collegiate Institute, it seemed natural to participate in Upper Canada College and enroll in the militia.
 Having joined the 16th Field Battery in 1909, at age 15, he rushed to join the Canadian Expeditionary Force at the outbreak of war in 1914.
 A courageous, efficient and dedicated Gunner officer, he quickly gained a reputation for excellence.

-Early in 1916, while serving in Flanders, his left forearm was shattered by shrapnel, and in January the following year, he was invalided to Canada, spending nearly three years in hospital undergoing 13 bone graft operations.
+Early in 1916, while serving in Flanders, his left forearm was shattered by shrapnel.
+In January the following year, he was invalided to Canada, spending nearly three years in hospital undergoing 13 bone graft operations.
 He never regained the use of his left arm.
 Continuing to serve in uniform, he assumed command of the 64th Field Battery and later, on its reorganization in 1920, of Guelph’s 16 Field Battery.
 In 1929, he was appointed to command the 11th Field Artillery Brigade.

 In 1926, he was appointed Assistant Master of the Supreme Court of Ontario, and three years later was elevated to Master-in-Chambers.
 Once again, the youngest to hold this post in the province’s history.
 This job involved the hearing of minor cases and the screening of cases for Supreme Court hearings.
 In 1931, he was appointed Chairman of the Ontario Securities Commission for the administration of the Ontario Securities and Fraud Act.